Simon Fraser Red Leafs football: Red Leafs in the NFL

 Former SFU wide receiver Victor Marshall was invited to the Seattle Seahawks rookie camp in May 2013 and earned a contract on May 13 to take part in Organized Team Activities and training camp as a tight end.
-On July 30, 2013 the Seahawks released Marshall during training camp.
+On July 30, 2013, the Seahawks released Marshall during training camp.

-On April 27, 2018, former SFU DE Nathan Shepherd was selected 72nd overall in the 2018 NFL draft by the New York Jets and made the 53-man roster out of training camp.
-As of the end of the 2020 NFL season, Shepherd was on the Jets' roster.
+On April 27, 2018, former SFU defensive end Nathan Shepherd was selected 72nd overall in the 2018 NFL draft by the New York Jets, but he was selected out of Fort Hays State.
+Shepherd made the 53-man roster out of training camp.
+As of the end of the 2024 NFL season, he was on the New Orleans Saints roster.